Reading multiplicity in unfoldings from epsilon-neighborhoods of orbits: Introduction

+In the main Theorem A below, we use the notion of Chebyshev systems.
+Chebyshev systems are generalizations of Taylor power monomial scales, on which the \emph{division-derivation algorithm} can be performed, see \cite{mardesic}.
+More precisely, \begin{defi}[Chebyshev system, \cite{mardesic}] Let $I=(-r,r)$ or $I=[0,r)$, $r>0$.
+A finite sequence $\{u_0= 1, u_1, u_2,\ldots\,u_m\}$, $m\in\mathbb N$, of functions of the class $C(I)\cap C^m(I\setminus\{0\})$, is called a Chebyshev system if the functions $D_i(u_k)$, $i,\,k = 0,\ldots,m,$ are well defined on $I$ inductively by the following division and differentiation algorithm:

+for every $0\leq k\leq m$, except possibly at $x = 0$, to which they are extended by continuity. \end{defi} We allow the functions $u_i$ to depend continuously on a parameter $\nu$, but we require that the differential operators $D_i$ from \eqref{eq:CH} be well-defined on an interval $I$ uniform with respect to $\nu$.

+Note that by linearity \eqref{eq:CH} extends to operators well-defined on the space of functions generated by $\{u_0= 1,\ldots,u_m\}$.

+Let the unfolding $g_{\nu}$ on $I$ be generated by $\{u_0,\ldots,u_m\}$ and let $g_0=a_k u_k+\ldots+a_m u_m$, $k\geq 0$, $a_k\neq 0$.
+Assume moreover that there exists $r>0$ chosen uniformly with respect to $\nu$ such that $u_0$ has no zeros in $I$, except possibly the origin.
+If $u_0(0)\neq 0$ then, by Rolle's theorem, the maximal number of zeros that can be born from the origin in unfolding $g_\nu$ is bounded above by $k$, i.e. by the number of missing Chebyshev terms in $g_0$ before the leading one.
+If $u_0(0)=0$ then, adding the zero at the origin, the maximal number of zeros that can be born from $0$ in unfolding $g_\nu$ is bounded above by $k+1$.
+The latter will be the case with our expansions both of the displacement and of the tube function in Theorem A.

-We now state the main theorem. \begin{thmA} Let \eqref{eq:polje} be the generic $1$-parameter unfolding of a parabolic fixed point, satisfying the generic assumptions \eqref{eq:gene}, and let $f_\nu$ be its time-one map.
-Let $\mathcal O_{f_\nu}(x_0)$ be its attractive orbit.
+We now state the main theorem. \begin{thmA} Let \eqref{eq:polje} be a generic $1$-parameter analytic unfolding of a parabolic fixed point, satisfying the generic assumptions \eqref{eq:gene}.
+Assume unilateral values of parameter $\nu$ for which parabolic point unfolds into two hyperbolic points: without loss of generality, $\nu\in[0,\delta)$.
+Let $f_\nu$ be the time-one map and $\mathcal O_{f_\nu}(x_0)$ be its attractive orbit starting at $x_0$.